- - - - - - - - - - -

 5. "This MORTAL must put on immortality" (1 Corinthians 15:53) at the resurrection; this mortal person, not this already immortal soul will put on immortality.

-6. "This MORTAL shall have put on immortality" (1 Corinthians 15:54) after the resurrection.
-This mortal person must put on immortality at the resurrection, not this soul that is already immortal must put on immortality.
+6. "This MORTAL shall have put on immortality" (1 Corinthians 15:54).
+After the resurrection this mortal person shall have put on immortality, not this soul that many believe it is already immortal shall have put on more immortality.

 Why are we to "seek for immortality" if we are born immortal?
 Why will we "put on immortality" if the only the something that is in us that will ever be immortal has been immortal from our birth (or as some believe–before our birth)?
 The fact that a person must "seek for...immortality," (Romans 2:7, “Incorruption” American Standard version) and immortality must be "put on" (1 Corinthians 15:53) at the resurrection is conclusive proof that a person does not now have immortality, nor does a person have some immaterial, immortal something in them that is now immortal and this immortal “it” cannot die.
 If Romans 2:7 and 1 Corinthians 15:53 teaches nothing more, they teaches that no part of a person now possess immortality.
 Not one passage in the Bible says anyone is now immortal.
 The immortal soul man made theology is from pagan philosophy and was brought into the church by Roman Catholicism in the Dark Age.
 If all have a deathless soul, and we are told that this deathless soul is the only thing that will ever be immortal, and it is already immortal, the resurrection is made to be useless.
 The question is, resurrection or immortality?
 Will YOU be saved from death, or is there a deathless soul in you that cannot be dead, and it cannot be resurrected from the dead, and only that soul, not you, will live in Heaven; or will it be YOU that will be in Heaven?